arees88/ML_Azure_P2_Operationalizing_ML/README.md

 ## **Screen Recording**
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate:

+This section includes the link to the project screencast.
+The screencast shows the entire process of the working ML application, including a demonstration of:

+- Working deployed ML model endpoint.
+- Deployed Pipeline
+- Available AutoML Model
+- Successful API requests to the endpoint with a JSON payload

 Video is available at the following link:  <link>

 ## **Standout Suggestions**
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.